If you are receiving more than 5 million pageviews, the time is ripe for moving on to DoubleClick for Publishers (now Google Ad Manager).

-All in all, DFP is a great step up for any publisher with a growing operation that requires a higher level of customization and freedom to experiment — it’s completely free, loaded to the brim with advanced features, and the best part is, if it doesn’t work for you, you can switch right back to whatever network you were using anytime you want.
+All in all, DoubleClick for Publishers is a great step up for any publisher with a growing operation that requires a higher level of customization and freedom to experiment — it’s completely free, loaded to the brim with advanced features, and the best part is, if it doesn’t work for you, you can switch right back to whatever network you were using anytime you want.

 Frequently Asked Questions

 DFP stands for DoubleClick for Publisher.
 Now it is a part of Google Ad Manager platform that comprises both DFP and DoubleClick Ad Exchange.

 Yes.
-Although you don’t necessarily need to serve AdSense ads on your website through DFP, connecting the accounts is a mandatory step to join DFP.
+Although you don’t necessarily need to serve AdSense ads on your website through DFP, connecting the accounts is a mandatory step to join DoubleClick for Publishers.

 Yes, you can!
 Google Ad Manager (DFP) allows publishers to add AdSense and AdX to various line items and make them compete for better bid pressure.

 Another great thing about the DFP-AdSense integration is that in case your ad inventory is going unsold for some reason, DFP will automatically fall back on AdSense to fill up the unsold inventory — ensuring that your ad space doesn’t go to waste.